Aligning Global Teams Through Agile Program Management: A Case Study – Agile Transformation

 Focus instead on the concepts.
 Ensure you’ve clarified all the terms and content you felt shaky on in the practice test.

-Step Three: Engage creatively with the content
+Step 3: Engage creatively with the content

 Now you need to try to learn the material you’re weakest in; reading the articles over and over isn’t going to cut it.
 These were my favorite ways to engage creatively with the content and study.